CS2401-Fall2020/Week-1/README.md

 # CS 2401 (DeBlasio) week 1 lab

 For this week's lab, we should all be getting familiar with how to submit our lab assignments using GitHub.

-This week your task is to accept this assignment and update this README file.
+## Assignment
+### Task 1
-You will update it by deleteing all of the text above the line below that says "Delete the text before this (and this line too)" then use markdown to:
+Update this README file by deleteing all of the text above the line below that says "Delete the text before this (and this line too)" then use markdown to:
 * Add a 1st level header with your name before the question list
 * Add a 2nd level header with your UTEP ID before the question list
 * Answer the questions below by first making the question text bold, then adding your answer in non-bold text.